One plastic bag makes oceans of difference. What starts as a mere shopping accessory, easily ends as deadly waste in the ocean.

 Looking at the facts, it is impossible to ignore we need to change our system to a Circular Economy.
 First and foremost, we need to Reduce and Reuse.
 I mean, where is the logic in using a plastic bag for 20 minutes and then leave it to disintegrate for the next 500 years knowing it harms our ecosystem as it does.

 For those applications, where flexible packaging is a necessity, compostable packaging is a key solution.
-A compostable solution enables better consumption without causing irreversible damage to the ocean and our planet.
-A compostable food packaging or a compostable clothing packaging lead to a more ethical and organic waste collection, better compost quality, and healthier soils.
+Separate waste collection is the instrument to get clean material streams into recycling (organic and plastics), compostables enable a better collection of materials without contamination.
+Ultimately leading to more organic waste collection, better compost quality and healthier soils.
 How this works exactly I will explain in my next blog.

 A shift towards a circular economy is necessary, inevitable, and a source of creating value.
 Are you ready to join us and be the change you want to see in this world?